 When you first visit the Wordle website, you are presented with a 5 x 6 array of squares (five squares wide and six squares deep).
 Underneath this array is a keyboard.

 You start by clicking on the keys in the keyboard to enter a five-letter word, which automatically appears in the top row of squares.
-In the case of my first puzzle (as shown below), I entered the word “FRUIT” followed by the
+In the case of my first puzzle (as shown below), I entered the word “FRUIT” followed by the <ENTER> key to submit this guess.

 After every guess, each letter (both in the array and on the keyboard) is marked as either green, yellow, or gray: green indicates that letter is correct and in the correct position, yellow means it is in the answer but not in the right position, while gray indicates it is not in the answer at all.